 3. Enjoy long daylight hours if you travel during June or July

-We had a great time enjoying long daylight hours in Okinawa when we travelled between June to July.
+We had a great time enjoying long daylight hours in Okinawa when we traveled between June to July.
 The day started at 5.30am and lasted till 7.30pm.
 We could cover so many daylight-dependent places and activities within a day, e.g. snorkeling, hiking.

 4. Free Wifi is widely available in Okinawa